josevnz/home_nmap/tutorial/README.md

 More complete, we can see now a few of our local services may have a vulnerability!.

 Can we do better?
-It would be nice to be able to run Nmap directly from Python instead of parsing the results of a run, so let's code that.
+For example, it would be nice to be able to run Nmap directly from Python instead of parsing the results of a run, so let's code that.

-# Example #2: Writing a 'easy button' network scanner that uses NMAP
+# Example #2: Writing a 'easy button' network scanner that uses Nmap

 ## Wrapping Nmap with Python (subprocess.run)

-Nmap doesn't offer a formal API to interact with external programs, so we will rely on running it from Python and save the results into XML file; we can then use the data any way we want (using python 'subprocess.run' in method 'scan' from our class NMapRunner):
+Nmap doesn't offer a formal API to interact with external programs, for that reason we will run it from Python and save the results into XML file; we can then use the data any way we want (See the 'subprocess.run' call in method 'scan' from our class NmapRunner):

 ```python=
 class NMapRunner: